codingteam/Hyperspace/README.md

 ## Web client

-To run the web version of the game, use the following commands:
+To run the web version of the game, use the following shell command:

 ```console
 $ ./gradlew web:frontend:build